 Reverse mortgages are complicated financial products.
 It is often a challenge to calculate their cost precisely, which makes it challenging to compare reverse mortgages.

 When you talk to a lender about a reverse mortgage, ask for the Total Annual Loan Cost (TALC) rate of the loan.
 This rate has a similar function to APR in regular loans.
 It provides the projected annual average cost of a reverse mortgage including all the itemized costs lenders add on to the loan.

 Which reverse mortgages offer the largest loan amounts?

+You probably figured this one out for yourself from the information above, but let’s make sure there’s no confusion.
 The maximum loan amount you can get with a reverse mortgage depends on the following factors:

 - Your age.

 - The type of reverse mortgage you select.

 - Value of your home.